A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Political renewal

-Inspired in the first instance by Simone Weil’s work On the Abolition of All Political Parties and Ted Mack’s career as an elected representative at each level of government in Australia (summarised beautifully in his powerful 2013 Parkes Oration), the idea of Common Endeavour is to foster a renewed political purpose that will deliver a political party that people can be proud to vote for.
+Inspired in the first instance by Simone Weil’s work On the Abolition of All Political Parties and Ted Mack’s career as an elected representative at each level of government in Australia (summarised beautifully in his powerful 2013 Parkes Oration), the commitment of Common Endeavour is to foster a renewed political purpose that will deliver a political party that people can be proud to vote for.

 A grassy landscape with the linemarking on the side of the road in the foreground